Meet Our Clergy

 The Right Reverend Dr Damien Mead

-Born in 1968 in Chatham, Kent and raised in Canterbury, Bishop Damien was ordained as a priest in 1990, serving congregations in London and Whitstable before joining the Anglican Catholic Church (ACC) in January 1999.
+Bishop Damien was born in 1968 in Chatham, Kent and raised in Canterbury.
+He was ordained as a priest in 1990, serving congregations in London and Whitstable before joining the Anglican Catholic Church (ACC) in January 1999.
 After he received ordination, sub-conditione, in the ACC in June 1999, he served as Parish Priest of Our Lady of Walsingham and St Francis of Assisi, Rochester, Kent and then, in May 2005 he established this parish in Canterbury.
 In November 2001 he was appointed as Diocesan Dean, this was followed in April 2004 by his promotion to Diocesan Vicar General.

 In March 2008 the Electoral Synod of the Diocese of the United Kingdom elected, the then, Father Damien to become the next Bishop of our Diocese.
-This election was ratified by the Metropolitan Archbishop and the College of Bishops of the Original Province around the world, and he was duly consecrated as a Bishop in the Church of God and appointed and enthroned as the Second Bishop Ordinary of the Diocese of the United Kingdom, on 20th September 2008.
+This election was ratified by the Metropolitan Archbishop and the College of Bishops of the Original Province around the world, and he was duly consecrated as a Bishop and appointed and enthroned as the Second Bishop Ordinary of the Diocese of the United Kingdom, on 20th September 2008.

 Bishop Mead, as with all ACC Clergy in our Diocese is bi-vocational and non stipendiary.
 In his secular career he has, since August 2000, worked as Chairman of the Board of Directors of Credo Care Limited, an Independent Fostering Agency specialising in the care of children and young people with disabilities and complex medical needs.
 Prior to that he worked in retail and residential social work.
 Bishop Mead holds a Diploma in Theology and a Fellowship in Theology from Victoria College, London.
 In October 2020 he had conferred upon him an Honorary Doctor of Divinity (Hon.DD) by the Johann Heinrich Pestalozzi Christian University, in Miami, Florida, USA.
 He is a long standing member of the British Institute of Directors.
 He is a Life member of the Royal Society of St George, A Life Member of The Society for the Protection of Unborn Children and a Life Member of the Guild of All Souls.
 He is a member of the Constitutional Monarchy Association and served as Chairman of the Kent Group for many years.
 He is also a Member of the Royal British legion and the Royal National Lifeboat Institute.